-WESTSIDE SENIOR INTERCLUB GOLF ASSOCIATION
+WESTSIDE SENIOR INTERCLUB GOLF ASSOCIATION By-Laws

 Membership

-The Westside Senior Interclub Golf Association (“WSIGA”) is a self directed and administered organization composed of Senior (aged 50 years or more) golfers from The Club at Falcon Point, Fort Bend Country Club, Pecan Grove Plantation Country Club, Quail Valley Golf Course, Sweetwater Country Club, Weston Lakes Country Club and Willow Fork Country Club (the “Member Clubs”).
+Founded in January 2007, the Westside Senior Interclub Golf Association (WSIGA) is a self directed and administered organization composed of Senior (aged 50 years or more) golfers from The Club at Falcon Point, Sienna Golf Course, Pecan Grove Plantation Country Club, Quail Valley Golf Course, Sweetwater Country Club, Weston Lakes Country Club, The Wilderness Golf Course and Willow Fork Country Club (the 'Member Clubs').
 WSIGA shall have no more than eight (8) Member Clubs at one time.
 Membership preference is given to private country clubs located within a modest sized geographic area.

 Purpose